Keith Duffy: Career

 From November 2011 to February 2012, Duffy played character Teddy Heelin in John B. Keane's play Big Maggie which visited many theatres in Ireland.
 Fellow Boyzone member Shane Lynch said in an interview on ITV show Loose Women that Boyzone would be releasing a new album and would be touring in 2013, the 20th anniversary of their formation.

 In November 2013, he appeared as a drug dealing fitness instructor in two episodes of Irish crime drama Love/Hate.

 2016–present: Boyzlife

-Boyzlife is a duo consisting of Duffy and Brian McFadden, who previously appeared as members of '90s and 2000s boybands Boyzone and Westlife, respectively.
+Boyzlife is a duo consisting of Duffy and Brian McFadden, formed in 2016 by the pair who previously appeared as members of '90s and 2000s boybands Boyzone and Westlife, respectively.

-In February 2020, Duffy invited John Junior, Mental Health Activist on stage with Brian McFadden on their Boyzlife tour to share his mental health journey with their fans.
-Junior travels around the United Kingdom with Charlie The Duck, who accompanies him, encouraging people to speak up about mental health.
-Duffy is friends with Junior and supports his campaign to raise awareness for mental health.
+In February 2020, during a Boyzlife tour, Duffy and Brian McFadden invited mental health campaigner, John Junior on stage to discuss their mental health experiences and campaign.
+John and Charlie's Journey, they travel around the United Kingdom to encourage conversations about mental health.

 On 19 January 2022, the duo announced the release of their upcoming second studio album, Old School.

+In March 2025, they announced a UK tour for spring 2026.
+On 24 October 2025, they released the single "Lovebirds", which peaked at number 76 on the UK Singles Downloads Chart.
+In December 2025, they announced a UK tour for autumn 2026.

+On 31 December 2025, Duffy performed with Keating on the latter's BBC One New Year's Eve programme, Ronan Keating and Friends: A New Year's Eve Party.